Transcutaneous Pacing Review

 Some causes of bradycardia include:

-• Electrical conduction defects, that often occur with advanced age
+- Electrical conduction defects, which often occur with advanced age

 In very rare cases, TCP may be used in certain types of Ventricular Tachycardia, such as in postoperative atrial flutter, but only after all other options have been exhausted [4]